csanquer/git-app-version/README.md

                                   Default is '<repository-path>/version'.
   -f, --format [all|json|yml|xml|ini|csv|sh]
-                                  output file format and extension, use 'all' to output all format , Default is json.
+                                  output file format and extension, use 'all' to output all format, can be set several times , Default is json.
   -n, --namespace TEXT            namespace like notation in version file, use
                                   dot separator to segment namespaces e.g.:
                                   'foo.bar.git'.
 Default is 'app_version' for
                                   XML and INI and no namespace for JSON and YAML.
 Never used for CSV or Shell file.
-  -m, --meta METADATA             meta data to add, format = "<key>=<value>" -d, --csv-delimiter TEXT        CSV delimiter, default="," -e, --csv-eol [lf|crlf]         CSV end of line, lf = Unix new line, crlf =
+  -m, --meta METADATA             meta data to add, format = "<key>=<value>",
-                                  windows new line, default=lf
+                                  can be set several times -d, --csv-delimiter TEXT        CSV delimiter, default="," -e, --csv-eol [lf|crlf]         CSV end of line, lf = Unix new line, crlf = windows new line, default=lf